caikit/caikit/docs/adrs/010-data-model-definition.md

 ## Decision

-We will use data models to encapsulate data of concrete models.
+We will use data models to capture the semantic inputs and outputs of AI tasks.

 ## Status